-The One Lincoln Park senior living community is a vibrant member of the greater Dayton community in the suburb of Kettering in Montgomery County offering luxury independent living near local attractions, shopping, restaurants, health care and more.
-Are you considering retirement in Dayton and Kettering?
-Check out our guide to living well in the area:
+The One Lincoln Park senior living community is a vibrant member of the greater Dayton area, located in the beautiful suburb of Kettering in Montgomery County, offering luxury independent living for active seniors near local attractions, shopping, restaurants, health care, and more.
+If you’re planning retirement in 2025, Dayton and Kettering continue to stand out as two of Ohio’s best destinations for senior living.
+Check out our updated guide to living well during retirement in the Dayton–Kettering area.

 History of the Dayton – Kettering area